CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 data, but it offers excellent control for pattern matching and for assigning the right values to the right keys in the right way.

 The |library| parsers use regular expressions (regex) to match patterns in the device output.
-Regular expressions are the backbone of all parsers, so you must know how to use them before you can write a parser.
+Regexes are the backbone of all parsers, so you must know how to use them before you can write a parser.

 The following references provide detailed information about how to use regular expressions: